ECW in Bangladesh

 Programme Info

-To address these challenges, ECW support focuses on increasing access to education with safe and inclusive learning environments, improving quality through teaching and incorporating community participation to increase the programme’s reach.
-ECW investments in the country reach both refugee children and marginalized Bangladeshi host community children.
+To address these challenges, ECW’s Multi-Year Resilience Programme in the country focuses on increasing access to education with safe and inclusive learning environments, improving quality of learning through teaching and incorporating community participation to increase the programme’s reach.

 Programme Components

-Promoting equitable education: Interventions specifically address barriers for women and girls.
-These include the provision of separate facilities for girls, boys, mothers and fathers, the creation of safe learning environments for girls, and a specific focus on recruiting female teachers.
+- Promoting equitable and inclusive education: Interventions specifically address barriers for women and girls.
+These include the provision of separate facilities for girls, boys, mothers and fathers; the creation of safe learning environments for girls; and a specific focus on recruiting female teachers.
+Interventions also focus on strengthening access and quality learning for children with disabilities.

-Recruiting and training teachers: The programme promotes a safe and child-friendly environment that incorporates a more equitable gender balance among educators.
+- Recruiting and training teachers: The programme promotes a safe and child-friendly environment that incorporates a more equitable gender balance among educators.
 ECW partners recruit and support the retention of teachers.
-Teacher training sessions cover psychosocial support, disaster risk reduction and management, prevention of sexual exploitation and abuse, and child safeguarding policies.
+Teacher training sessions cover mental health and psychosocial support, disaster risk reduction and management, prevention of sexual exploitation and abuse, and child safeguarding policies.

-Supporting caregiver-led learning: ECW supports access to learning through home-based, caregiver-led education.
-Rohingya teachers visited parents and children and shared learning competency materials with instructions on how to ensure continued learning at home, along with information on health and hygiene materials.
+- Supporting caregiver-led learning: ECW supports access to learning through home-based, caregiver-led education.
+Rohingya teachers visit parents and children, and share learning competency materials with instructions on how to ensure continued learning at home.

 For more information on ECW's work in Bangladesh, please contact Country Lead Eddie Dutton (rdutton@unicef.org) and Programme Manager Fatou Niang (fniang@unicef.org).